Research Integrity Annual Statement 2022

 Training

-The research integrity training programme was revised to encompass policy revisions, national initiatives for responsible and open research and to encourage researchers to reflect on good research practises within their field.
-Training was conducted in person.
-We held 11 research integrity induction workshops, 7 integrity in scientific writing & communication workshops, 5 integrity in managing research data workshops and 1 responsible digital image processing seminar, for newly appointed research staff.
-We also held 1 workshop on establishing good research practices for postgraduate students on the University of Glasgow’s MSc course in Cancer Research & Precision Oncology.
-In addition, we established training for the research integrity champions on their role and how to support their research groups.
+The research integrity training programme was updated again in 2023 to encompass national initiatives for responsible and open research and to encourage researchers to reflect on good research practises within their field.
+We held 13 research integrity induction workshops, 9 integrity in scientific writing & communication workshops, 8 integrity in managing research data workshops and 1 responsible digital image processing seminar, for newly appointed research staff and as refresher sessions for long-standing staff.
+We also contributed to the University of Glasgow’s MSc course in Cancer Research & Precision Oncology by delivering a workshop on establishing good research practices.
+In addition, training was held for the research integrity champions on their role and how to support their research groups and for the CRUK Scotland Institute’s Histology Facility.

 Section 2C Reflections on progress and plans for future developments